kemmer/lightning-reader/README.md

 - The logs are being inserted by 20 at once in the database.
 Grouping queries may significantly improve performance, so this number may be fine-tuned if requested.
 - The read is not using buffers, bringing more data to the memory where it is faster so that can be improved, but it will consume more memory depending on its size.
 I do not know if the current implementation is performant enought for the specification, so it may be improved with buffering if requested.
 - Current implementation has very low memory consumption, but may use more from the CPU and disk
+- I am not checking for SQL injections or validating the filters, so it will be used directly on the query (endpoint /matrix)

 # Project structure